 - Produce independent works in the capstone Educ 400: Senior Research Seminar

 Educational Studies unifies our understanding of educational institutions, learning processes, youth development, and the potential for change.
 In addition to core courses and electives taught by Educational Studies faculty, our majors benefit from a wide array of cross-referenced courses offered by other departments and programs, including American Studies, anthropology, international studies, political science, psychology, public policy, sociology, theater and dance, and others.
-Although the interdisciplinary major is not a teacher certification program, we also advise students from across the college on pathways to teaching.
+Although the interdisciplinary major is not a teacher certification program, we also advise students from across the college on pathways to teaching and youth work.